How to maintain your PCs health.

 - Be sure to include accident protection in your warranty, if you are concerned about accidental damage or spills.

-- The hard drive where your data is stored is a series of spinning discs with a read/write head (analogous to a record player).
+- Depending on your computer, your hard drive (where your data is stored) can be made of a series of spinning discs with a read/write head (like a record on a record player).
 Thus, transporting or moving your laptop while powered on can cause corruption to the hard drive (analogous to a record scratch).

 - To avoid long boot-up times, you can also put your computer into Sleep, Standby, or Hibernate modes.